Living in Indonesia, A Site for Expatriates

 If your home in Indonesia has International Direct Dial/Sambungan Luar Negeri (IDD/SLI) service, you can dial direct and get discounted rates on overseas phone calls.
 Reduced rates are available from 21:00 to 06:00 and all day on Saturdays, Sundays and holidays.
 Be sure to request that your landlord install IDD/SLI services before you move in.

 Depending on the long-distance service your family members subscribe to back home, they may be able to request a 'designated country' for which they get special discounts.
 Tell them to make that country, Indonesia!
-For example, MCI and Sprint charge $3 per month from the US for connecting this special service, as well as 60-67 cents per minute for the phone call during the discounted period.
+For example, Sprint charge pennies per month from the US for connecting this special service, as well as cheaper phone calls during discounted periods.

-Another suitable option is to use calling services like Rebtel that give you the benefit of cheap international calling rates.
-You are free to use any landline or mobile phone to call your loved ones across the world.
+Another suitable option is to use calling services that give you the benefit of cheap international calling rates.
+Using these cards, you can utilize landline or mobile phones to call your loved ones across the world.
 You even enjoy the benefit of various offers, discounts and free calls between countries.
-This service is easy-to-use and requires no installation procedure.
+These services are easy-to-use and require no installation procedure.
 Hence you don’t feel a pinch of distance and you can keep talking for the entire day!

 Internet Telephony - the cheapest way to call home